 - Texas A&M Aggies

-Listed as an “athlete,” the 6-foot-5 and 253-pound senior is the real deal.
+Gilbert was listed as an “athlete” standing 6-foot-5 and 253 pounds as a senior in high school.
 His in-line blocking is outstanding.
 He catches like a wide receiver and runs like an 18-wheeler.
-He’s powerful, smart in space, and nearly impossible to defend near the goal line.
+He’s powerful, smart in space and nearly impossible to defend near the goal line.

-The MaxPreps Junior All-American caught 88 passes for 1,210 yards and 14 touchdowns on offense, then added 64 tackles and two forced fumbles as a defensive end and linebacker for good measure.
+The MaxPreps Junior All-American caught 88 passes for 1,210 yards and 14 touchdowns on offense, then added 64 tackles and two forced fumbles as a defensive end and linebacker at Marietta High for good measure.

-According to the 247Sports Composite score, which takes into account the “rankings” and “ratings” of every major recruiting service based on a 1.0000 max score, Arik Gilbert’s 0.9956 composite makes him the highest-ranked tight end in history.
+According to the 247Sports Composite score, which takes into account the “rankings” and “ratings” of every major recruiting service based on a 1.0000 max score, Arik Gilbert’s 0.9956 composite made him the highest-ranked tight end in history.
+Yes, seriously.

 Arik Gilbert Highlights

-College football fans, especially in the SEC, were watching closely to see where Gilbert commits because his arrival would be the most important addition to their rosters for the foreseeable future.
+College football fans, especially in the SEC, were watching closely to see where Gilbert committed because his arrival would be the most important addition to their rosters for the foreseeable future.

 But where would the nation’s No. 1 tight end land?
 According to 247Sports, Alabama and head coach Nick Saban were the heavy favorites, especially with the addition of five-star quarterback Bryce Young to the team’s 2020 recruiting class.
 However, Georgia and Kirby Smart were close on Alabama’s heels, and there was one important thing that made Gilbert’s timely decision even more worth watching.